 Stuart Pearce refuses to defend England Under-21 players after Israel defeat

-England Under-21 boss Stuart Pearce refused to defend his players after a 1-0 defeat to Israel ensured they finish bottom of their European Championship Group.
+Stuart Pearce refused to defend his England players after a third straight European Under-21 Championship defeat.

 The Young Lions' third defeat in a row ensured they would finish a miserable tournament without a point and without a goal from open play.